Michael Kelso: Character biography

 The fourth-season premiere episode sees Eric, in a dream sequence, envisioning a possible future with Donna, a woman he has not actually met.
 In this future, Kelso and Jackie have broken up once again, only to consistently rekindle their relationship for a one-night stand every time they reunite.

-Kelso also spends most of that season attempting to pry Eric from his depression, though ultimately she chooses Fun Land over Eric in the second episode, only to get lost and be brought back by a concerned mother.
-The mother, however, kicks him out of her car after he threatens her children following their insults to him, causing Kelso to walk home.
-Kelso is also elected for Snow King at the snow prom much to Jackie's disapproval.
+Kelso also spends most of that season attempting to pry Eric from his depression, although he abandons Eric to go to Fun Land amusement park in the second episode, only to get lost.
+A concerned mother attempts to bring him home, but kicks him out of her car after her children's insults provoke him to threaten them.
+He is left on the side of the road and forced to walk home.
+Kelso is also elected Snow King at the Snow Prom, much to Jackie's disapproval.

-Class Picture is a flashback episode revealing how each of the gang members met.
-Kelso and Eric's meeting is not explained thoroughly, though it is presumed they simply met in first grade.
-However, Forman's first impression of Kelso is remembered as Kelso showing up at the door looking for Eric in 1968 without pants.
+Class Picture is a flashback episode revealing how each of the main characters met.
+Kelso and Eric's meeting is not explained thoroughly, but it is presumed they simply met in first grade.
+Forman's first impression of Kelso is remembered as Kelso showing up at the door looking for Eric in 1968 without pants.
 After a quick reminder, Kelso exclaimed 'My pants!!' before rushing home.
 It is also revealed he is the only male member of the gang not to have seen Donna's breasts, though she eventually allows him to see them.

 Kelso later invents a day which he named 'Prank Day' where he attempts to prank his friends as many times as possible.
 During the Season 4 finale, Jackie misleadingly believes that Kelso is proposing to her, causing him to decide to run off to California.
 After meeting up with Donna, who had recently been humiliated by her then boyfriend and Kelso's brother, Casey, they both take off.

 When Kelso returns at the beginning of Season 5, he finds out that Jackie has moved on to Hyde, which makes him extremely jealous and he spends the majority of the season trying to get her back.
 Eventually, Kelso claims to be over Jackie and renews his friendship with Hyde, and begins a relationship with Annette (Jessica Simpson), a girl he had a short relationship with in California.